wojta/sqldelight-node-sqlite3-driver/README.md

 ```

 You'll also need to install binary bindings for SQLite3.
 This can be done by adding a special Gradle task that runs yarn
 in the `sqlite3` node package directory.
-It needs to run `yarn` first to dowload platform specific binary dependencies.
+It needs to run `yarn` first to download platform specific binary dependencies.

 ```kotlin
 val bindingsInstall = tasks.register("sqlite3BindingsInstall") {